-- Remove skillet from heat and add wine.
+- Remove skillet from heat and add chicken stock.
 Cook and stir to loosen browned bits (A.K.A.
 Deglazing).
 Pour into slow cooker.
-Add broth.
 Cover and cook on LOW 2 hours.

 - Remove chicken with slotted spoon.
 Cover with aluminum foil to keep warm.

 - Mix together half-and-half and cornstarch.
 Add to cooking liquid.

 - Cover, cook on LOW for 15 minutes longer or until sauce has thickened.